OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-tasks/documenting.md

 ### Publish the documentation ###

-Run the `doc-dev-mkdocs-project\build-util\copy-to-co-dnr-gcp.sh` script to publish the documentation to the State of Colorado's Google Cloud Platform website.
+Run the `build-util/copy-to-co-dnr-gcp.sh` script to publish the documentation to the State of Colorado's Google Cloud Platform website.
 The documentation will be installed into a folder corresponding to the software version.

+This script also provides the option to publish to a `latest` folder.
+This is useful because other documentation that links to StateMod documentation can use the generic `latest` link rather than requiring updates to link to a specific version.

 ## User Documentation Using MkDocs ##

-The user documentation for StateMod currently primarily uses Microsoft Word and is distributed as PDF.
+The user documentation for StateMod originally used Microsoft Word and was distributed as PDF.
+The documentation has been converted to MkDocs.
 User documentation is saved in the separate [cdss-app-statemod-fortran-doc-user repository](https://github.com/OpenCDSS/cdss-app-statemod-fortran-doc-user).
 A MkDocs wrapper document has been created to add navigation and provide access to legacy documentation.
-Full MkDocs documentation may be added in the future.

 ## Fortran Code API Documentation Using Doxygen ##